 Wireless technology is a boon to those who hate keyboard and mouse cables as much as I do.
 That said, short battery life is a big problem for such mobile devices.
 So, in today’s post, I will be highlighting some tips and tricks to improve the battery life of a wireless keyboard and mouse.

 Improve Battery life of a wireless keyboard & mouse

 1] Turn off the devices when not in use

-The first and foremost tip to remember is turning the wireless devices (keyboard and mouse) off when not in use.
+The first and foremost tip to remember is to turn the wireless devices (keyboard and mouse) off when not in use.
 Doing so improves the battery life of a wireless keyboard to a great extent.
-You can use the manual turn off method to switch off your mouse/keyboard when you are done for the day.
+You can use the manual turn-off method to switch off your mouse/keyboard when you are done for the day.

 If you observe closely, there is a small on/off switch at the bottom of your wireless mouse that you can use to manually turn it off.
 (UPDATE based on comments: Not all devices may have this switch).
 Using this button is important because even though your wireless mouse is left idle for a few minutes or hours, it is not switched off completely.
 They go to sleep when there is no activity noticed but wake up immediately as soon as they are pushed aside or moved around inside your bag or in your hand—and this movement can use a lot of power!

 If you do not have a good memory and often forget to turn off the devices you can set a reminder, here is a nice tip courtesy Labnol.
 This is a bit tricky, but works!
 Just visit this page and enter some text in the empty ‘WRITE HERE’ field.
 The tool will convert the text into an MP3.
 Then, hit the ‘Listen’ button and the computer will speak your words in a natural-sounding female voice.